 There are many unfamiliar terms in the world of websites, including SEM and SEO.
 What are they, and what’s the difference between them?
 Find out here.

-The world of websites can be complicated and confusing, littered with terminology you may have never heard of before.
+In today’s digital environment, it’s not enough to simply build and design a beautiful real estate agent website.
+You ultimately need to get your website seen by people when they search on Google or Bing for terms that are critical to your business.
 Two of the most important terms in the digital realm are the acronyms SEM and SEO.
 When incorporated into your business strategy, SEM and SEO can be just the thing your brand needs to reach the next level.

 Search Engine Optimization: Explained

 SEO, or Search Engine Optimization, is defined by Moz as “the practice of increasing the quantity and quality of traffic to your website through organic search engine results.”

 The “SE” in SEO